Skip to content

 Port ownership

-Players meeting trade-volume, faction-standing, and mission thresholds can buy a port and earn tariff income, supply priority, and configure pricing/defenses.
+Players meeting trade-volume and faction-standing thresholds can buy a port and earn tariff income, supply priority, and configure pricing/defenses.
 See port-ownership.md.

 Player-facing affordances